 ABOUT MARCELLE SOVIERO

-Marcelle Soviero is the author of An Iridescent Life: Essays on Motherhood and Stepmotherhood.
-Her award winning essays have been published in numerous publications and radio programs including The New York Times, Salon.com, Eating Well, New York Metro, Babble.com, Literary Mama, Upper East Side, Wilton, StepMom, Anderbo, Tiny Lights: A Journal of Narrative Nonfiction, and featured on The Story on National Public Radio.
+Marcelle Soviero is the author of An Iridescent Life: Essays on Motherhood and Stepmotherhood and the co-editor of This is Adolescence: Essays on the First Ten Years of Childhood.
+Her award winning essays have been published in numerous publications and radio programs including The New York Times, Brain, Child, Salon.com, Eating Well, New York Metro, Babble.com, Literary Mama, Upper East Side, Wilton, StepMom, Anderbo, Tiny Lights: A Journal of Narrative Nonfiction, Florida Review and featured on The Storyon National Public Radio.

 In August 2012, Marcelle became the Editor-in-Chief of Brain, Child: The Magazine for Thinking Mothers.
 Brain, Child, founded in 2000, is the only nationally/internationally distributed literary magazine devoted to mothering.
 Contributors have included Pulitzer Prize-winning novelists Jane Smiley and Anne Tyler, best-selling author Barbara Ehrenreich, and acclaimed writers Antonya Nelson, Alice Hoffman, and Susan Maushart.